Upper Middle School/High School

 There are numerous influential figures connected with the state of Pennsylvania.
 The lives of these figures can offer insight into how places might have influenced work or conversely, how figures may have influenced the place.

 Ask what the students know of the people of Pennsylvania.
 Who lives or lived here?
-Some may know of Mr. Rogers in Pittsburgh, Pink in Doylestown, Joe Biden from Scranton, or Frank Lloyd Wright in Ohiopyle.
+Some may know of Mr. Rogers in Pittsburgh, Pink in Doylestown, President Biden from Scranton, or Frank Lloyd Wright in Ohiopyle.
 Depending upon student interests, other names might emerge.

 Pennsylvania has a rich and vibrant history that can be seen in many different ways.
 Envisioning themselves as local tour guides, students will use the PACFTB Cultural Heritage Maps to create unique virtual tours of the region – highlighting landmarks, people of interest, and unique features.

 Divide a Pennsylvania map among students (see the Regional Map handout based upon the Pennsylvania Tourism Office).
 Within some regions, there are several figures; therefore, a suggested subdivision is offered below.
 There are approximately 18 suggested county groupings representing 11 regions of the state; these can be divided for individual or group work.

 - Erie, Crawford, Mercer, and Venango Counties